JudgeGroovyman/JudgeGroovyman.github.io/WebDesign.md

 14. [BoldGrid](https://www.boldgrid.com)	"works to make WordPress more intuitive.
 Tedious tasks are now automated"  	install on Wordpress #inmotion
 - ----- Full modern CMS---------
 2. [Laravel](https://laravel.com) Open Source.
 "The framework for Web Artisans"   Huge discord.
 Passionate dev.
 1100 training videos
 3. [Anchor](https://anchorcms.com) Open Source Free CMS.
 Super lightweight.
-Is there a wysiwyg editor or is it all markdown?
-At least in 2015 WYSIWYG was possible with one of several addons.
-Could we get a markdown editor for Cristis phone and mac?
+2minute mostly file based install.
+There is a graphical editor super simple and lightweight.
+3MB #inmotion
 5. [Django-CMS](https://www.django-cms.org/en/) Open Source.
 Lively.
 A big deal.
 Lean.
 Use with desktop or mobile.
 Drag and drop page design.
-7. [PageKit](https://pagekit.com) pretty specific [system requirements](https://pagekit.com/docs/getting-started/requirements) may require a special web server update: #inmotion auto install
+7. [PageKit](https://pagekit.com)	Beautiful Editing Features.
+Totally Pro.
+Built in marketplace with extensions.
+Comment System.
+Live Markdown preview.
+Built sites easily.
+Stats in one place. 	 #inmotion auto install
+20. [Microweber](https://www.phpwcms.org) 	The simplest way to build a great website for free.
+Mobile friendly high performance and security.
+Stores 	300MB #inmotion
+21. [Pimcore](https://pimcore.com/en)  	Pro CMS with extensive slick successful commercial side to maintain it which I think is good.
+326MB #inmotion
+22. [Atlantis-cms](https://www.atlantis-cms.com)	Built on Laravel.
+Snappy Real Time On Page Editing.
+Rapid codeless page creation.
+23. [Zenario](https://zenar.io/about)	WYSIWYG.
+Forms.
+Google Analytics.
+Dropbox.
+This seems well organized.
+62MB #inmotion
 - ----- Lightweight CMS--------- (Frontend that shows the site to the world)
 11. [PostLeaf](https://www.postleaf.org/features) wow.
 Minimal Admin experience.
 True WYSIWYG.
 Dynamic images optimized and served responsibly.
 Styles are defined by the theme not the users.
 Simple Backup generate a zip with everything.
 Does not align with other CMS.
 Automatic Sitemaps.
 Fast Search.
 Custom Post Templates.
 Super clean generated markup with look defined by themes.
 SEO Friendly.
 Integrated file manager.
 Organized with tags.
 Easily quick post from anywhere.
 Spotlight search around the admin panel.
 Revision History UPDATE: damnit  Last github update was 2018.
 [Installing PostLeaf On Digital Ocean](https://www.postleaf.org/installing-postleaf-on-digitalocean) $5/mo and quite a process!
 1. [Bolt](https://bolt.cm)	 Free Forever	 Summary: "Easy for editors, and a developer's dream CMS.
 Bolt is an open source Content Management Tool, which strives to be as simple and straightforward as possible.
 It is quick to set up, easy to configure, uses elegant templates, and above all: It’s a joy to use."
 There is a slack.
 Features: extensive tags for taxonomies.
 Its just a folder on the server so updates are easy.
 Themes.
 Forms to email or database.
 Fast with Low Memory Usage.
-Uses a Database (not like Grav which is just files)  #inmotion
+Uses a Database (not like Grav which is just files)  58MB #inmotion
 4. [Grav](https://getgrav.org) 	Summary: flatFile Open Source CMS  "Grav will make you look like a hero developer"  Big Discord.
 Markdown Only?
 Nope theres an editor built into the admin screen.  and I much prefer that our files are open and obvious to them being stuck inside a database.
 [Bolt vs Grav](https://www.cmswire.com/digital-experience/bolt-vs-grav-the-lightweight-standoff/) 30MB #inmotion #flat #Favorite
 5. [Redax](https://redaxscript.com/features)	Summary: Ultralightweight and rocketfast.
 Responsive with Modern CSS.
 WYSIWYG  1.51MB #Inmotion #Favorite